CellProfiling/TifCs_To_HPA-PNG-JPEG/README.md

 FIJI plugin that reads folders with single-channel tif files and outputs an identical file system with PNGs and JPEGs in HPA-Style.

 So this plugin ...
-- ... reads a directory containing directories with single-channel .tif files (one directory per multi-channel image)
+- ... reads a directory containing directories with single-channel .tif files (one directory per multi-channel image (slice)), e.g., coming from [the plugin creating .ome.tif files out of OPERA files](https://github.com/CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF) or from [the plugin creating memento-ready .tif files out of .lif files](https://github.com/CellProfiling/Sp8-Lif_To_Memento).
 - ... outputs jpeg (or png) files of single channels or merged channels as downloadable from the HPA, such as:
    - https://images.proteinatlas.org/115/672_E2_1_blue_red_green.jpg
    - https://images.proteinatlas.org/115/672_E2_1_green.jpg
 - ... allows to use an un-build intensity-scaling function to provide best conversion from 16-bit depth to 8-bit range independently for each channel.
-This function right now works as follows:
+This function - under default settings - works as follows:
-   - The 99.999 % percentile of all pixel intensities is determined
+   - The 0.001% and the 99.999 % percentile of all pixel intensities in an image are determined
-   - Intensities are rescaled so that the 99.999% percentile represents the highest displayed intensity value (An intensity of 0 is set to be the lowest intensity value)
+   - Intensities are rescaled so that the 0.001% percentile represents the lowest displayed intensity value (= intensity 0 in the Jpeg or PNG file) and the 99.999% percentile represents the highest displayed intensity value (= an intensity of 255 in the Jpeg or PNG file)
-   - If the 99.999 % percentile is smaller than 20,000.0: Intensities are rescaled so that the highest displayed intensity value is 20,000.0 (instead of using the 99.999 % percentile)
+   - If the 99.999 % percentile is smaller than 10,000.0: Intensities are rescaled so that the highest displayed intensity value is 10,000.0 (instead of using the 99.999 % percentile)
+   - All these values (percentile of 99.999% and minimum value of 10,000.0) can be customized using the settings dialog of the plugin.
+   - The plugin allows to determine and apply these "adjustment values" jointly for a set of images.

 ## Copyright
-(c) 2023, Jan N. Hansen
+(c) 2023-2024, Jan N. Hansen

 Contact: jan.hansen (at) scilifelab.se